schemathesis/schemathesis/README.md

 For more details, check out our [GitHub Action](https://github.com/schemathesis/action) repository.

+> 💡 See our [GitHub Tutorial](https://docs.schemathesis.io/tutorials/github) for a step-by-step guidance.

 **GitHub App**

 Receive automatic comments in your pull requests and updates on GitHub checks status.
 Requires usage of our SaaS platform.